zimula/PyThoN/system udvikling-Pending/assignments/rational calculator/readme.md

 **done***********************

-2. create the **same** calculator using **command pattern**
+2. create the **same** calculator using **command pattern** **CODE CAN WORK WITHOUT INTERFACE DUE TO PYTHON'S FLEXIBILITY (PATTERN IS OVERKILL IN THIS CONTEXT)**
     - a base class as the interface with an execute method with no body.
     - concrete classes (add, subtract, multiply and divide) implement the interface.
 Consider interface methods as place holders.
     - an invoker: a class with commands as intance attributes